EphronM/Powerbi_projects/README.md

 Power BI is an interactive data visualization software developed by Microsoft with primary focus on business intelligence.
 It is part of the Microsoft Power Platform.

-#### This repository consist of project on powerbi for data Analytics with interactive dashboards
+#### This repository consist of projects done on powerBi for data Analyzing with interactive dashboards